Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 This SIESTA code of siesta-4.1-b4gccAM.tar.gz here is supplied with the electric field of the form E0 * sin(kx-omega*t), at Src/m_efield.F (Ref.5).
 The microwaves by THz are simulated with the SIEATE-4.1 code.
+Water below the zero degree Celsius is frozen and stands still for 1 GHz, while the water in 1 THz reacts and the temperature grows at microwaves.

 ### Generic Parallel SIESTA Code ###